thrashr888/Frontend-Code-Test/README.md

 Finish Up
 ---------
-Before the time is up, commit your changes into git and push them back to the server.
+If you used git, commit your changes into git and push them back to the server.

     git push origin master

 Send us a link to your fork in GitHub and you're all done!

+If you originally downloaded the files instead, please send us a zip or tarball of your project.